 Church Fenton: Peak 45050 takes a train through Church Fenton heading for Pontefract on 14 August 1980

 Little Water of Fleet Viaduct: Wee Fleet viaduct from the west after closure of the line.

 Selby: Scene at Selby in August 1980 as Deltic 55017 The Durham Light Infantry prepares to depart with a northbound InterCity service and head for the swing bridge over the River Ouse.
 This section was subsequently bypassed by ECML services from 1983, when main line trains were switched to a newly commissioned route between Colton and Temple Hirst.

 Salwick: Swindon class 120 and BRCW Class 104 DMUs pass Salwick on a service from Blackpool North in 1982.
-Not the best quality photograph but it does show the now demolished station canopy to good effect.
-[See image 26633]
+Not the best quality photograph but it does show the long gone station canopy to good effect, albeit by this time the station buildings that sat under it had been demolished.
+[See image 26633].

 Symonds Yat: Just visible in the car park are the old platform edge stones at Symonds Yat (closed to passengers in 1959) on the former Ross and Monmouth Railway, photographed in August 2001.